The Basingstoke Canal Bulletin is a freely available newsletter about the Canal and the Society, published usually every month or two.

-To have future editions emailed to you, please click the fill in the form below with your details and click subscribe.
+To have future editions emailed to you, as well as other occasional circulations of interest, please click the fill in the form below with your details and click subscribe.

 To find out what personal data the Society holds about you and how we use it, please refer to our Privacy Notice.
 The Society will never sell your personal data, nor share it with another company or charity for marketing purposes.